madalinaionela/Deep_Learning/README.md

 We focus on a region of the north adriatic sea.
 Data are taken from the MODIS dataset; we use the nigthly data collected by the Aqua satellite.

 Instructions for downloading data and additional information about the task and the evaluation metrics are contained in the enclosed notebook.

+My main implementation is in the main_unet.ipynb notebook.
+I tried also implementing a DCGAN but without the results I expected.